 \subsection{Multi-Granularity Advantage Integration}

 Singular Stochastic Sampling accurately constrains stochasticity into the single SDE step, ensuring a strong correlation between the reward and the injected noise.
-Nevertheless, how to acquire a comprehensive reward for the denoising direction of the current step still requires further investigation.
+Then, how to acquire a comprehensive reward signal for the denoising direction of the current step still requires further investigation.

 As shown in Fig.~\ref{fig:obs}, we observe that under identical $\boldsymbol{x}_k$ and prompt $\boldsymbol{c}$ conditions, the denoising trajectory generated by singular stochastic sampling is not robust when assessing the corresponding SDE denoising direction.
-Images generated from denoising trajectories with different granularities show similar overall content but exhibit discrepancies in detail due to the varying denoising intervals.
-Such differences are evident in the scores assigned by the Reward Model, further influencing the numerical values of the advantage within the group, and even the optimization direction.
+Specifically, while the overall content of the images generated from different denoising trajectories remains similar, the details vary significantly due to the differing denoising intervals.
+This variation in denoising granularity leads to discrepancies in the scores assigned by the reward model, which in turn influences the numerical values of the advantage within the group and even the optimization direction.

-To this end, we propose a Multi-Granularity Advantage Integration module to perform multi-granularity denoising on the sampled denoising directions within a group.
+To conduct a comprehensive assessment of the single-step SDE sampling direction, we propose a Multi-Granularity Advantage Integration module, which performs multi-granularity denoising on the sampled denoising directions within a group.
 The advantages of the images denoised at different granularities are then integrated to form the final evaluation.
 Specifically, as shown in Fig.~\ref{fig:pipeline}, step $k$ is the SDE sampling step, and $G$ distinct denoising directions are sampled to acquire next noisy state $ \{\boldsymbol{x}_{k-1}^i\}^G_{i=1} $.
 Under the conventional granularity condition, each $\boldsymbol{x}_{k-1}^i$ undergoes $k-1$ steps to obtain the final denoised image.
 The sequence of denoising timesteps can be represented as: $\mathcal{S}=\{1,2, \ldots, k-1\}$.
 For our Multi-Granularity denoising module, a set of integer scaling factors $\Lambda = \{\lambda_1, \lambda_2, ..., \lambda_j\}, |\Lambda|=J$ is defined to represent different denoising granularities.
 Each $\lambda_j$ implements interval sampling for different denoising granularity, that means sample every $\lambda_j$-th step from the total $k-1$ steps.
 The denoising timestep sequence $\mathcal{S}_j$ can be formally represented as:

 Our interval sampling approach ensures that the denoising process is performed at regular intervals defined by $\lambda_j$.
 As $\lambda_j$ increases, the granularity becomes coarser, allowing for a more flexible and adaptive denoising process.
 For ease of illustration, $J=2$ in the Fig.~\ref{fig:pipeline}.